f12-lab/self-hosting-with-ionos/README.md

 ```

 #### - fondomarcador.conf
 We need to define a Virtual Host in Apache.
-Virtual Hosts allow the Apache web server to host multiple websites or applications on the same machine, differentiating them by their domain name, port, or IP address.
-This is a simple configuration, later we will include an index.html, webpages and more.
+>Virtual Hosts allow the Apache web server to host multiple websites or applications on the same machine, differentiating them by their domain name, port, or IP address.

+This is a simple configuration on port 80 of the server, later we will include an index.html, webpages and more.

 ```apacheconf
 <VirtualHost *:80>